 Graves’ disease is only one cause of hyperthyroidism so it’s important to order this test if you have hyperthyroidism to help determine the CAUSE of your condition.

-TSI should be differentiated from other thyroid antibodies such as thyroglobulin antibody and thyroid-peroxidase antibody which tend to cause a different thyroid condition known as Hashimoto's thyroiditis.
+TSI should be differentiated from other thyroid antibodies such as thyroglobulin antibodies and thyroid-peroxidase antibodies which tend to cause a different thyroid condition known as Hashimoto’s thyroiditis.

 Reference Range & Interpreting Your Lab Results

 How do you know if your antibody levels are optimal?

 When it comes to TSI (thyroid stimulating immunoglobulin) testing you’ll find that there is a standard “reference range”.